First Time User? Sign Up Now

 First Time User?
 Enroll now.

-Children should get 2 doses of MMR vaccine, usually:
+Children need 2 doses of MMR vaccine, usually:

 Infants who will be traveling outside the United States when they are between 6 and 11 months of age should get a dose of MMR vaccine before travel.
-This can provide temporary protection from measles infection, but will not give permanent immunity.
 The child should still get 2 doses at the recommended ages for long-lasting protection.

 A third dose of MMR might be recommended in certain mumps outbreak situations.